rockman007372/Obsidian-Vault/Binary Search.md

 **Key attributes:**
 -   Guarantees Search Space is at least 2 in size at each step
 -   Post-processing required.
 Loop/Recursion ends when you have 1 element left.
 Need to assess if the remaining element meets the condition.
+- !  `lo` gives you the index of the leftmost element that matches `target` in the case of duplication.
+- Specifically, `lo` gives you the index of the smallest element that is `>= target`, or the number of elements `< target`

 ### Generalised